arjo129/transfer-learning/README.md

 5. Run 'python scripts/xml_to_csv.py [ANNOTATIONS_PATH] 'to create csv label

+<h3>How to label/annotate images on LAN</h3>

+1. Install dependencies. sudo apt-get install php php-dom

+2. Add the images to annotate folder to web_annotation/data

+3. Edit configuration file found in web_annotation_tool/inc/configuration.php and the label classes in web_annotation_tool/resources/list_of_tags.json

+4. Run the webserver (in web_annotation_tools directory). `php -S 0.0.0.0:8000`

+5. Connect to the webpage via http://[HOST_IP]:8000, where [HOST_IP] is the IP address of the server hosting the webpage

+6. Draw a rectangle over the image and select one of the labels that matches the picture.

 <h3>How to split train/test set</h3>

 1. Run jupyter notebook. navigate and open split_labels.ipynb. currently 80% train 20% test split.

 2. export object_detection PYTHON_PATH slim